ApaxPhoenix/WebPy/README.md

 ## License

-MicroWeb is released under the MIT License.
+WebPy is released under the BSD License.
 See [LICENSE](LICENSE) for details.

----

-Feel free to adjust and expand it as needed!